-- Utilize election hashtags but know that they're busy and prone to trolls. - Read the entire article before you retweet it.
+- Utilize election hashtags but know that they're busy and prone to trolls.
+Here are other social media tags you should consider if you have any characters/words left: #WomeninTech, #WomeninSTEM, #WomenInTechVOTE, #TechiesVOTE, and #WomeninSTEMVote. - Read the entire article before you retweet it.
 Make sure it's not an advertorial or being shared from a suspect site.
 For some tips on how to recognize fake news, read these tips. - Before you share a tweet that boasts a statistic without a citation, do a quick Google search to see if you can find more information.
 If you do find more information, consider replying to your own tweet/retweet (called threading), with further information and a link to where you found the statistic.
-Following these steps helps stop the flow of misinformation and helps others learn. - Don't be the bully.
-Ask the hard questions of candidates but avoid name-calling and other troll-like actions.
-Likewise, don't engage with trolls.
-Model civil discourse while still sharing appropriate information.
+Following these steps helps stop the flow of misinformation and helps others learn.